protocol/research-website/content/posts/202303-lurk/index.md

 demand and supporting early adoption.
 By focusing on an almost trivial computational problem, we incidentally ensured that success in proving would accrue almost entirely to the underlying proving system.

-At the same time, this focus on ultimately simplicity in the circuit to be proved exerted a profound influence on the work (see below) which would become Lurk.</font>
+At the same time, this focus on ultimate simplicity in the circuit to be proved exerted a profound influence on the work (see below) which would become Lurk.</font>

 ### Computational VDF